 If you suffer from tinnitus, you might feel distracted or frustrated at work.
 You might be wary of going out with friends or getting together with family, since you sometimes aren't able to make out certain things you want to hear—like the discussion going on around the dinner table.

-About 15-20% of people around the world experience tinnitus, so even though you may feel alone in your condition, there are many others who know how it feels.
-And we have more good news—fortunately, certain medical treatments can help treat and prevent tinnitus, including the wearing of hearing aids.
+About 15–20% of people worldwide experience tinnitus, so even though you may feel alone in your condition, many others understand what you’re going through.
+And there is good news—certain medical treatments, including the use of hearing aids, may help reduce tinnitus symptoms.

 But what exactly is tinnitus?
-And what do hearing aids and tinnitus have to do with each other?
+And what do hearing aids have to do with managing it?

 What Is Tinnitus?

-People who experience tinnitus describe it as a ringing or buzzing sound in the ears that only they can hear.
-The sound may come at various volumes and tones, and the noise can come and go or be a constant ringing.
+People with tinnitus often describe it as a ringing, buzzing, hissing, or whooshing sound in one or both ears that only they can hear.
+It may vary in volume and pitch and can be intermittent or constant.

 Is Tinnitus a Disease?